JannieI/canvas-workstation-V3/src/app/roadmap.md

 8. Add Remove Dataset logic and UI.
 When removing a Dataset, it validates that not used in a Widget, Shape or Combination.
 If so, then cannot be removed.
 If removed, all resultsets stored for it must be removed as well.
+9. Decide if Slicers link to 1 or many Datasets - this depends on how we can do this technically.
+If not too complex, we should as this is quite powerful to drive the whole Dashboard from a single Widget.
+10.Data Quality issues: add place to add detail values.
+An overall statement can say all data has an issue, but a specific one must identify the column(s) and row(s) affected, thus given the IDs or key values.